 To drink mate, you need 4 elements:

-Yerba mate is available everywhere and the aisle in the supermercado is highly impressive.
+Yerba Mate is available everywhere and the aisles in the supermercado are highly impressive.
 You will find all different types, varieties and brands to choose from.
-There is no shortage of supply for Yerba Mate.
+There is no shortage of supply for Yerba Mate in Uruguay.

 2. The Mate